2x2 - 4x + 2 = 0Then x is algebraic.

 Example: is √2 (the square root of 2) algebraic or transcendental?

-All algebraic numbers are computable and therefore definable.
+All algebraic numbers are computable and so they are definable.

 The set of algebraic numbers is countable.